A little research goes a long way in identifying the best energy-efficient windows for your home.

 5. Research, research, research

-While educating yourself is important, you don’t need to be a window expert – you just need to know enough to pick the right one out of the crowded marketplace.
+While educating yourself is important, you don’t need to be a window expert – you just need to know enough to pick the best energy-efficient window for your home and circumstances out of the crowded marketplace.

 You can perform some useful due diligence by: